IU-PR/Capstone_project/content/docs/Groups/MockMentor.md

     - the simplicity of the UI
     - the idea of a project
     - the ability to use voice mesages that are translated into text on the fly.
 - However, there were also some drawbacks that users faced.
-The main problems that users highilated
+The main problems that users highlighted:
     - the number of questions, there are still not enough of them, our team is planning to add more
     - the absence of feedback (because right now, our product only gives you the percent of how correct your answer is)
     - problem with recognizing the voice (especially with different accents)